The Old Power House

 As a way to reduce dependence on fossil fuels, SJU decided in 1981 to invest in a solid waste incinerator to burn trash from the campus and surrounding areas for energy.
-This plan lasted six years, until in 1986 when the incinerator was switched to buring wood for several unspecified reasons.
+This plan lasted six years, until in 1986, when, for a number of unspecified reasons, the incinerator was switched to burn wood instead.

 As of 2008, the Power House created about 20 to 30 percent of the total energy used on campus annually.
 At this point in time, Xcel energy provides most of the power needed on campus, and the Power House acts as a supplement to pick up any slack.

 In 2011, the Power House enacted a two year plan to ending in October 2013 to switch from using coal as its primary source of fuel to natural gas.
-This switch is predicted to reduce CO2 emissions by 58 percent, plus will reduce any runoff into the lake.
-Instead, coal and fuel oil will be used as secondary and reserve sources for the plant.
+This switch was predicted to reduce CO2 emissions by 58 percent, plus reduce any runoff into the lake.
+Coal and fuel oil were to be used as secondary and reserve sources for the plant.

-- National Register of Historic Places nomination form, 1978
+- Tegeder, Father Vincent.
+National Register of Historic Places nomination form, 1978

-- "Efficiency, Cleanliness Reign As Power Plant Wards Off Old Man Winter," by John Kehoe, The Record, December 16, 1937, pg.
+- Kehoe, John.
+"Efficiency, Cleanliness Reign As Power Plant Wards Off Old Man Winter," The Record, December 16, 1937, p.
 1

 Thanks to Emilie Casebolt '14 for drafting this text.